 Forty percent of the $98 million project is funded through generous local donors.
-When construction is complete in fall 2023, Mercy will have a total of 73 patient rooms to serve women in the new center, increasing the capacity for deliveries by 40%.
+When construction is complete, Mercy will have a total of 73 patient rooms to serve women in the new center, increasing the capacity for deliveries by 40%.

 As the population in Oklahoma City has increased over the last 10 years, so has the need for more services.

 “We have seen a 34% increase in childbirths at Mercy in the last 10 years,” said Jim Gebhart, community president of Mercy Hospital Oklahoma City.
 “We want to be able to serve every pregnant mom and newborn that needs us, but the reality is that our existing facility is not designed to support our current volume of patients.
 We simply need more space.”

 Mercy Hospital Oklahoma City was built in the 1970s and the existing Mercy BirthPlace was designed to handle around 3,000 births a year.
 Nearly 4,000 babies were delivered annually at the hospital over the last two years.

 “Our physicians and nursing staff are incredible, and they’re always looking for creative ways to serve more patients with the kind of compassionate care they’ve come to expect from Mercy,” said Dr. Chad Smith, obstetrician-gynecologist and chief medical officer at Mercy Hospital Oklahoma City.
 “They know the need for this new facility better than anyone, and they are just so excited to see this dream finally become a reality.”